Foams, iterated wreath products, field extensions and Sylvester sums: Patched surfaces, separable extensions, and foams

 \subsubsection{Defect lines and Galois symmetries}

 Here we use notations from the previous subsection, including having a chain of finite separable field extensions $\kk\subset F\subset K$.

-We can extend patched surfaces setup in that subsection by adding defect lines for Galois symmetries of extensions $F/\kk$ and $K/\kk$.
+In this section, we can extend patched surfaces setup in Section~\ref{Chain_ext_patched_surfaces} by adding defect lines for Galois symmetries of extensions $F/\kk$ and $K/\kk$.
 Let $S$ be a patched $(F,K)$-surface.
 Choose a collection of disjoint circles with co-orientations on $F$-patches of $S$ and label each of them by an element $\sigma\in\Gal(F/\kk)$ (not necessarily the same one).
 Likewise, choose a collection of disjoint circles with co-orientations on $K$-patches of $S$ and label each of them by an element $\tau\in \Gal(K/\kk)$.
-As before, dots labelled by elements of $F$ and $K$ may float in $F$- and $K$-regions of $S$, correspondingly.
-To evaluate such a decorated patched surface $S$, one applies neck-cutting around each of three types of seamed circles of $F$: \begin{itemize} \item $(F,K)$-circles, along which $K$- and $F$-regions of $S$ meet, \item $\Gal(F/\kk)$-circles in $F$-patches, \item $\Gal(K/\kk)$-circles in $K$-patches. \end{itemize} After that evaluation reduces to the familiar cases that have already been discussed.
+As before, dots labeled by elements of $F$ and $K$ may float in $F$- and $K$-regions of $S$, correspondingly.
+To evaluate such a decorated patched surface $S$, one applies neck-cutting around each of three types of seamed circles of $F$: \begin{itemize} \item $(F,K)$-circles, along which $K$- and $F$-regions of $S$ meet, \item $\Gal(F/\kk)$-circles in $F$-patches, \item $\Gal(K/\kk)$-circles in $K$-patches. \end{itemize} After that, evaluation reduces to the familiar cases that have already been discussed.
 We can denote the evaluation by $\mcF(S)$ or $\brak{S}\in \kk$.

 If $\sigma\in \Gal(K/\kk)$ preserves the subfield $F$, one can allow $\sigma$-circles to intersect seam lines separating $F$- and $K$-regions of $S$, see Figure~\ref{fig5_25}.

 Such a network can be evaluated as before, by tensoring all fields with $\okk$, representing $K$ as a simple extension, and working with the set of roots of the corresponding irreducible polynomial.